cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

     plcontainer runtime-restore -f /home/gpadmin/new_plcontainer_configuration.xml
     ```

-    The utility displays progress information on the command line as it distributes the updated file to the Greenplum Database instances.
+    The utility displays progress information on the command line as it distributes the updated file to the Cloudberry Database instances.